 The first thing to fine-tune is the general "look and feel."
 Go to File | Settings | Appearance and Behavior | Appearance ( for macOS users) to select the IDE theme: the default light theme, or Darcula if you prefer a darker setting.

-Refer to the section Customizing PyCharm for details.
+Refer to the section Configuring Project and IDE Settings for details.

-Refer to Code Style and Code Quality Assistance Tips and Tricks, or How to Make Your Code Look Pretty? for details.
+Refer to Configuring code style and Code Quality Assistance Tips and Tricks, or How to Make Your Code Look Pretty? for details.

 PyCharm uses the keyboard-centric approach, meaning that nearly all actions possible in the IDE are mapped to keyboard shortcuts.